parmentelat/r2lab-obsolete/website/AA-local-markdown.md

+# OBSOLETE

+This file is now obsolete, as the change in question has made it upstream as part of markdown-styles v3.0.0

 # How to use our own `markdown-styles`

 We have proposed a patch to upstream's `markdown-styles` so that `meta.json` can be used to implement cascading scope of metavariables based on the input source filenames